-Doctors can often effectively treat prolactinoma with medications to restore your prolactin level to normal.
-Surgery to remove the pituitary tumor also may be an option to treat prolactinoma.
+Doctors can often treat prolactinoma with medications to restore your prolactin level to normal.
+Surgery to remove the pituitary tumor also might be an option.

 - Prolactinoma.
 National Institute of Diabetes and Digestive and Kidney Diseases. http://endocrine.niddk.nih.gov/pubs/prolact/prolact.htm.
-Accessed Jan.
-17, 2011.
+Accessed Feb.
+10, 2015.

 - Melmed S, et al. Diagnosis and treatment of hyperprolactinemia: An Endocrine Society clinical practice guideline.
 The Journal of Clinical Endocrinology & Metabolism.
 2011;96:273.